On average, homeowners can expect to pay $190 hourly or between 15 and 35 cents per square foot for lawn dethatching.

 Dethatching cost estimator by lawn size

-Project Size | Average overall cost |
+Project size | Average overall cost |

-1 acre (43,560 square feet) | $10,890 |
+1 acre (43,560 square feet) | $1,742 |

 Other factors that affect cost

 Other traits of your lawn – not just its size – can affect the cost of dethatching.
-Each property is unique presents its own set of challenges related to the following factors.
+Each property is unique and presents its own set of challenges related to the following factors.

 Topography